aaholmes/neurosymbolic-mcts/README.md

 ## Training Pipeline

-Caissawary includes a full **AlphaGo Zero-style training loop** designed for single-machine training.
-The hypothesis is that the 3-tier symbolic system converges on much less compute than standard AGZ.
+Caissawary includes a full **AlphaZero-style training loop** designed for single-machine training.
+The hypothesis is that the 3-tier symbolic system converges on much less compute than standard AlphaZero.

-### AGZ Training Loop
+### AlphaZero Training Loop

 The orchestrator (`python/orchestrate.py`) runs a config-driven loop: